How to know where to go for your pressing health care needs

 - Persistent chest pain, especially if it radiates to your arm or jaw or is accompanied by sweating, vomiting or shortness of breath

-- Severe pain, particularly in the abdomen or starting halfway down the back
+- Any severe pain, particularly in the abdomen or starting halfway down the back

 - Severe heart palpitations